zhpanvip/BannerViewPager/README.md

 ### 2.Indicator

-The IndicatorView was split from BannerViewPager,the new repo is [ViewPagerIndicator](https://github.com/zhpanvip/viewpagerindicator)，Click the link to see more information about [ViewPagerIndicator](https://github.com/zhpanvip/viewpagerindicator)
+The Indicator library was split from BannerViewPager,the new repo is [ViewPagerIndicator](https://github.com/zhpanvip/viewpagerindicator)，Click the link to see more information about [ViewPagerIndicator](https://github.com/zhpanvip/viewpagerindicator)

 #### (1)setIndicatorStyle and setIndicatorSlideMode